p2p-today/p2p-project/docs/javascript/tutorial/sync.rst

 Sync Socket
 ~~~~~~~~~~~

-This is an extension of the :js:class:`~js2p.mesh.mesh_socket` which syncronizes a common :js:class:`Object`.
+This is an extension of the :doc:`mesh_socket <./mesh>` which syncronizes a common :js:class:`Object`.
 It works by providing an extra handler to store data.
 This does not expose the entire :js:class:`Object` API, but it exposes a substantial subset, and we're working to expose more.

 .. note::